Cranberry Orange Turkey Breast is such a great, easy and delicious alternative to cooking a whole turkey. The meat turns out juicy and flavorful.

 - Set your tool over a cutting board.
 A microplane produces a very fine zest, perfect for baking and cooking.
 If you don’t have a microplane, use the smallest holes on an ordinary grater.

 - Grate the skin of the orange only.
 Grate just enough to get through the orange skin, this way you can avoid the bitter white pith underneath.

 - Rotate the orange and repeat.
 Once the white pith is exposed, rotate the orange and zest the next strip of peel.
 Repeat until most of the peel is removed, or until you have enough zest for your recipe.

 Can you use orange juice instead of orange zest?

 Yes!
-Because orange zest adds citrus flavor to your recipes, including desserts, main dishes, and more.
-If you don’t have a orange and a zester handy, you can the use regular orange juice.
-1 medium-size orange = approximately 1.5 tablespoon of orange zest = to 4 tablespoons of orange juice.
+Because orange zest adds a citrus flavor to your recipes, including desserts, main dishes, and more.
+If you don’t have an orange and a zester handy, you can use regular orange juice.
+1 medium-size orange = approximately 1.5 tablespoons of orange zest = to 4 tablespoons of orange juice.

 Looking for more Holiday Dinners?
 Check these out: